Gilligan's Island: Ginger or Mary Ann?

 The question of which of these two characters fans of the show prefer has endured long after the end of the series.
-The question has inspired commercials, essays, videos and a sermon.
+The question has inspired commercials, essays, videos, and a sermon.
 By most accounts, the wholesome Mary Ann has consistently outpolled the glamorous movie-star Ginger by a sizable margin.
 Bob Denver admitted he was a Mary Ann fan.
-According to Bob Denver in a 2001 interview, Wells received 3,000–5,000 fan letters weekly, whereas Louise may have gotten 1,500 or 2,000.
+According to Denver in a 2001 interview, Wells received 3,000–5,000 fan letters weekly.
+In contrast, Louise may have had 1,500 or 2,000.